UstadMobile/UstadMobile/app-j2me/README.md

 * Install the Netbeans Java Me plugins (under Tools - Plugins - Search for J2ME)
 * Click File - New Project - Java ME - Mobile Project with Existing MIDP Sources
 * Select app-j2me/src as the Sources location.
-* Select the Emulator of your choice and CLDC-1.1 / MIDP-2.0 Profile
+* Select the emulator of your choice and CLDC-1.1 / MIDP-2.0 Profile
 * Right click on the project properties, select Libraries and Resources, add these jars from app-j2me/lib:
  * j2meunit.jar
  * LWUIT-MIDP.jar